 The 2020 SolarWinds breach

 You may have been hiding under a rock if you haven’t heard about the breach, but let’s do a quick recap.
-SolarWinds sell network monitoring software and boasted nearly 100% penetration of the Fortune 500.
+SolarWinds sells network monitoring software and boasts nearly 100% penetration of the Fortune 500.
 Its flagship Orion product, a platform that was breached, accounted for 45% of its revenue.

 Threat actors were able to infiltrate SolarWinds environment and were able to modify versions of the Orion product to include malicious code.
 Versions updated with the malicious code were then issued to around 18,000 customers.
 This customer base included federal institutions and cybersecurity firms.
 Approximately 100 of those customers were the target of secondary attacks, enabled by the Orion platform.

 The state of SolarWinds cybersecurity

 The SEC complaint outlines several poor practices during the relevant period, including some that related to or led to cyber breaches:

 - Only 6% of NIST controls had a defined program in place, and 61% had no program or practice in place.
 The remaining number may have had something in place but required detailed review to validate.

 - Password policies were not followed, including on critical systems.
 One system had a password of ‘solarwinds123’, which not only violated the complexity requirements but was also discovered to be publicly available in clear text